-The Inclusive Education Development Programme in the Republic of Moldova for 2011-2020 defines inclusive education as a process of development of the education system based on a new attitude of the state and society towards excluded and/or marginalized children, young people and adults.
-Thus, inclusive education characterizes an open and flexible education system tailored to the needs of the individuals.
+The 2011–20 Inclusive Education Development Programme in the Republic of Moldova defines inclusive education as a process of development of the education system based on a new attitude of the state and society towards excluded and/or marginalized children, young people and adults.
+As such, inclusive education characterizes an open and flexible education system tailored to the needs of the individual.

 Special education needs

-In general, the expression special educational needs refers to people with learning impairments that require special support to overcome these difficulties.
+In general, special education needs refers to people with learning impairments who require special support to overcome these difficulties.

 - Home training.

 Preschool education for children with disabilities is provided in:

 - Preschool institutions with specialized and inclusive groups